A welcome from the Chair of Governors

 We aim to give all our pupils the very best education and experiences so that they can achieve their full potential and we continually strive to improve.

 Sleights School operates an open door policy and we encourage parents to be involved in school life.
-If you have any questions please do not hesitate to contact myself or Mr Grason, our Headteacher.
+If you have any questions please do not hesitate to contact myself or Mr Grason-Taylor, our Headteacher.

 Chair of Governors